Paperback-iOS/website/src/help/installation/public-testflight.md

 1. Download the TestFlight app onto your device from the App Store
 1. At the top of your TestFlight app, there is a "**Redeem**" button.
 Select this, and input the code which you have received through the email link
 1. Download the application through TestFlight
-   > Whenever there is an update to the beta, you will have to return to TestFlight and select the "Update" button next to the app.
+   > Whenever there is an update to the application, you will have to return to TestFlight and select the "Update" button next to the app.
 It does not do this process automatically.
 If the setting is enabled for TestFlight, you will get a push notification to your device whenever an update is available

 ---